thunderheadone/one-sdk-android/JAVA8-MIGRATION-GUIDE.md

 # Java 8 Migration

-The Thunderhead SDK 5.0.0+ targets the Java8 Language Specification.
+The Thunderhead SDK 5.0.0+ targets the Java 8 Language Specification.
 This requires that consuming applications also target Java 8.

 #### Affects

 All applications integrated with the Thunderhead SDK 5.0.0 that are not already targeting Java 8 or if you encounter an error message during the Gradle build that contains the following message:

 ```
 The dependency contains Java 8 bytecode.
 Please enable desugaring by adding the following to build.gradle